 The Process of Getting a Hard Money Loan

 Bank loans can take forever and you’re lucky if you ever get a real person on the phone.
 Relying on a private investor can lead to headaches and prevent you from reaching your goals the way you feel they should happen.
 That’s why using a hard money lender is so appealing.
 Your loan specialist is there as a partner to get you the money fast so you can do what you do best and then help fund your next project too.
-But hard money loans can seem confusing for a first time user, so we’ve put together this quick and easy 9 step guide to walk you through the process.
+But hard money loans can seem confusing for a first-time user, so we’ve put together this quick and easy 9-step guide to walk you through the process.

 Step 1 – Find Your Lender and Get Your Documents Together

 The first thing you’ll want to do is to find a hard money lender that you can trust.
 It’s important that you feel confident as they are the ones who will be helping with and supporting your project.
-Once you have the right partner, you can help to speed up the loan process by making sure you have the following list items ready to go:
+Once you have the right partner, you can help to speed up the loan process by making sure you have the following list of items ready to go: